 Side Effects and Cautions

-Although Epsom salts are safe for most people, some people experience stomach discomfort or diarrhea.
+Although Epsom salts are generally safe for most people, some individuals may experience stomach discomfort or diarrhea.
 Additionally, allergic reactions are possible.
 Consult your doctor immediately if you experience rashes, swelling or difficulty breathing.
 Using more than the recommended amount of Epsom salts can cause dangerous, even life-threatening complications.
 Because the salts make it harder for your body to absorb oral medications, you should avoid using it within two hours of your other drugs.

 Additional Preventive Measures